SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 - `webengine.system`.
 Has fixed value of **haproxy**
 - `sumo.datasource`.
 Has fixed value of **haproxy**

-### Prerequisites
+## Prerequisites

-This section provides instructions for configuring log collection for HAProxy running on a non-Kubernetes environment for the Sumo Logic App for HAProxy.
+This section provides instructions for configuring log collection for HAProxy running on a non-Kubernetes environment for the Sumo Logic app for HAProxy.

 By default, HAProxy logs are forwarded to Syslog.
 This needs to be changed to send the logs to files.
 Configuration in the file `/etc/haproxy/haproxy.cfg` is needed to be modified to send logs to files.